5 steps to choose the best travel card

 Are travel credit cards worth it?
 It all depends on the perks you’ll get in exchange for paying an annual fee, and how much that annual fee costs.
 If you’re considering a travel credit card with an annual fee under $100, justifying the cost should be easy the first year.
 After all, many travel credit cards offer welcome bonuses worth $500 or more, and that’s on top of the rewards you earn on your spending.

 However, you don’t have to pay an annual fee for a travel credit card at all.
-There are plenty of travel credit cards with no annual fee that offer tremendous value.
+There are plenty of travel credit cards with no annual fee that offer solid value.
 For example, the Discover it® Miles comes with a $0 annual fee and unlimited 1.5X miles on all purchases.
-Plus, all miles earned at the end of your first year will be matched.
+Plus, Discover will match all the miles earned at the end of your first year.

 Still not sure if you should get a travel credit card?
 Check out our Credit Card Spender Type tool, where you can get personalized credit card recommendations based on your spending habits, daily needs and credit score.